EnricoRuggiano/ParseMe/README.md

 # HaskellFancyTextMe

-Just a simple Haskell Programm which counts the number of Char on a String and creates a ranking.
+Just a simple Haskell Programms for String parsing and classification.

+## textMe

+Counts the Char of a long String and sort them from the more frequent to the last frequent

-### Update: Try v1 which is a ONE-LINE version of TextMe.
+* Update: Try v1 which is a ONE-LINE version of TextMe.

 ## How it Works